localhostdotdev/localhostdotdev.github.io/simple_hash.md

 ```

 - some people won't like the deep conversion
+- some people would like the deep conversion to happen on [] / fetch calls etc. (e.g. internal data is deep converted)
 - some people won't like the indifferent access
 - some people won't like the `method_missing` (`define_method` would need to stay in sync with the keys)
 - some people won't like depending on activesupport`